andywer/laravel-js-localization/README.md

 Usage
 -----

-The translation assets can either be generated at run-time, by requesting them from the route endpoints registered by the js-localization package, or they can be pre-generated as static JavaScript files, served straight from your web server or CDN, or to be included in your build process.
+The translation resources for JavaScript can either be served by your Laravel app at run-time or they can be pre-generated as static JavaScript files, allowing you to serve them straight from your web server or CDN or to be included in your build process.

 ### Run-time generation

-The normal way to use the package is to add the header tags that points to the endpoints registered by the package.

 You just need to add the necessary `<script>` tags to your layout.
 Here is an example blade view: